MartijnHols/HolyPaladin/Spells/Talents/90/AvengingCrusader.md

 ## About

-Replaces [Avenging Wrath](../../AvengingWrath.md), does not gain any of its base buffs.
+Replaces [Avenging Wrath](../../AvengingWrath.md), does not gain any of its original benefits.

 Increases the damage done by [Crusader Strike](../../CrusaderStrike.md), [Judgment](../../Judgment.md) and auto-attacks by 30%.